mbridak/augratin/README.md

 * You can filter output to band and or mode.
 * Pulls in park and activator information.
 * Tunes your radio to the activator and sets the mode automatically.
-* Double click spot to highlight an activator in the list.
+* Double clicked spots adds Activator to a persistent watchlist.
+* Displays bearing to contact.

 When you press the "Log it" button the adif information is appended to `POTA_Contacts.adi` in your home folder.